Oily Water Separator , Construction, Working, and Principle

 Conclusion

 The role of oily water separators (OWS) in protecting the marine environment and ensuring regulatory compliance is critical.
 OWS technology is critical to preventing marine pollution because it effectively removes oil and pollutants from bilge water before it is discharged into the sea.
-Compliance with international rules, such as MARPOL Annex I, requires the deployment of OWS aboard ships to maintain strict limitations on the oil content of discharged water while also meeting environmental criteria.
+Because of these reasons, Oily water separator is one of the most crucial machinery onboard.

 Disclaimer :- The opinions expressed in this article belong solely to the author and may not necessarily reflect those of Merchant Navy Decoded.
 We cannot guarantee the accuracy of the information provided and disclaim any responsibility for it.
 Data and visuals used are sourced from publicly available information and may not be authenticated by any regulatory body.
 Reviews and comments appearing on our blogs represent the opinions of individuals and do not necessarily reflect the views of Merchant Navy Decoded.
 We are not responsible for any loss or damage resulting from reliance on these reviews or comments.